godotengine/godot-docs/classes/class_resourceloader.rst

 An optional ``type_hint`` can be used to further specify the :ref:`Resource<class_Resource>` type that should be handled by the :ref:`ResourceFormatLoader<class_ResourceFormatLoader>`.
 Anything that inherits from :ref:`Resource<class_Resource>` can be used as a type hint, for example :ref:`Image<class_Image>`.

-If ``no_cache`` is ``true``, the resource cache will be bypassed and the resource will be loaded anew.
+If ``no_cache`` is ``true``, the resource cache will be bypassed, and the resource will be loaded anew.
 Otherwise, the cached resource will be returned if it exists.

 Returns an empty resource if no :ref:`ResourceFormatLoader<class_ResourceFormatLoader>` could handle the file.